How to Develop Evidence-basedDecision-Making in Government

 The labor market is transforming as Gen Z enters the workforce, forcing governments and organizations to rethink their talent acquisition and management strategies.
 In the government sector in particular, there is a growing need to keep pace with citizens’ growing expectations for efficient services and rapid digital transformation.
 However, Organizations face significant challenges, with most suffering from inefficient and expensive talent management programs, while employees cited the importance of non-material incentives to boost job loyalty.
 Despite these challenges, success in this area enables governments to improve the quality of their employees, policies and services in parallel, making it an attractive environment for outstanding talent.
 Discover the latest innovations that contribute to the development of talent in the government sector from 8 countries around the world in the “Innovations in Talent Management and Human Competencies” report.

-CITIES INNOVATIONS to manage Urban Sprawl
+Cities Innovations to manage Urban Sprawl

 The 21st century marks the First time in history where more than half of humans live in cities.
 From the earliest civilizations until the modern era, urbanization and non-agricultural activities were outliers to the human experience.
 Research suggests that 1 million people was the size limit on cities throughout history, even at the peak of empires, from Beijing to Rome to Baghdad.
 However, since the industrial revolution, that is no longer the case.
 The largest city today, Tokyo, is home to more than 37 million people, and there are ten additional urban areas exceeding 20 million people.